Kia Mouriora te Kaiwharawhara Sanctuary to Sea

 Examples of key initiatives and high impact work include:

-• - Reintroduction of threatened taonga species to the upper waterbodies of the catchment (Zealandia Te Māra a Tāne) through mana whenua partnerships; one example is the translocation of endangered kākahi/freshwater mussel to Roto Māhanga, which brought together te ao Māori alongside western science.
+• Reintroduction of threatened taonga species to the upper waterbodies of the catchment (Zealandia Te Māra a Tāne) through mana whenua partnerships; one example is the translocation of toitoi/common bully into Roto Māhanga.
+Toitoi are a significant addition for us to introduce to Roto Māhanga/upper reservoir because of their relationship with kākahi, the freshwater mussel.
+Toitoi play an important role in the dispersal of juvenile kākahi.

-• - The removal of introduced perch from Roto Kawau in Zealandia Te Māra a Tāne; this project removed a major predator of native freshwater species and will over time improve water quality of the catchment.
+• The removal of introduced perch from Roto Kawau in Zealandia Te Māra a Tāne; this project removed a major predator of native freshwater species and will over time improve water quality of the catchment.

-• - Our ‘Every Business Restoring Nature’ project, which grew from recognizing the connection and impact that our business community has in the catchment.
-This project is in its pilot stage and presents an exciting opportunity to collaborate with businesses to create innovative nature positive actions that restore the catchment and support them to share this with their sectors on a national scale.
+• Our Te Ohu Kaiwharawhara | Every Business Restoring Nature project, which grew from recognizing the connection and impact that our business community has in the catchment.
+This project presents an exciting opportunity to collaborate with businesses to create innovative nature positive actions that restore the catchment and support them to share this with their sectors on a national scale.

 Who we work with

 Today, Kia Mouriora te Kaiwharawhara Sanctuary to Sea exists thanks to the work of many passionate community members who have been focused on the restoration of the catchment for decades.
 This project exemplifies where we are heading as an organisation.
-Zealandia Te Māra a Tāne has a 500-year vision of restoration—sustainability is at our heart.
+Zealandia Te Māra a Tāne has a 500-year vision of restoration - sustainability is at our heart.
 Our theory of change for a better environmental future is to push the boundaries, learn from what we do, share our knowledge, and inspire action.

 How to get involved